hrusheekeshsawarkar/FunStock/README.md

 # FunStock
-A software that suggests that suits best for the client based on fundamental analysis
+A Web Application that suggests Indian equity stocks that suits best for the client based on fundamental analysis